 8. The New Appalachians – From The Mountaintop

 The folk album From The Mountaintop is a compilation of 17 traditional songs from the American Appalachia region.
-It’s a release from Chesky Recordings, a company that specializes in binaural recordings.
+It’s a release by Chesky Recordings, a company that specializes in binaural recordings.
 It’s recorded using only one binaural microphone positioned in front of the band.

 9. Spilt – No Ball Games

 This is a 2019 release from the UK Punk band Spilt.
-It’s raw, psycho-acoustic and highly experimental.
+It’s raw, psycho-acoustic, and highly experimental.
 Every song is different from the other and it’s filled with interesting soundscapes.